phoenix-oosd/EVTC-Log-Parser/README.md

 ## About

-This program is a parser for ` .evtc ` raid logs in GW@.
+This program is a parser for ` .evtc ` raid logs in GW2.
 Upon its first time runningc (and if the folders do not exist), the following folders will be created ` /logs/ `, ` /graphs/ `, and ` /tables/ `.
 The ` /logs/ ` folder is where you put the ` .evtc ` files you are interested in parsing.
 Both ` /graphs/ ` and ` /tables/ ` are output folders.

 ## Running